History of Moldova in Timeline

 March 2016: Constitutional Court Reverts Presidential Election Method

-On March 4, 2016, the Constitutional Court ruled that the 2000 constitutional change regarding presidential elections was unconstitutional, reverting to direct elections.
+On 4 March 2016, the Constitutional Court ruled the 2000 constitutional change regarding presidential election unconstitutional, reverting the election method to a direct two-round system.

 December 2016: Retirement age reform approved

-In December 2016, the Moldovan parliament approved raising the retirement age to 63 years.
+On 19 December 2016, the Moldovan parliament approved raising the retirement age to 63 years, as part of an assistance programme agreed with the International Monetary Fund.

 2016: National Cyber Security Programme